wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements

+**February 16th**: The lecture slides for "part of speech tagging and sequence labeling" have been posted.

 **February 13th**: MP1 has been posted and it has two due dates.

 **February 11th**: The lecture slides for "introduction to natural language processing" have been posted.